kyberdrb/installed_packages_linux/README.md

     When you click at the Blueman applet, turn on the Bluetooth, and then click on the applet immediately after, then the Blueman applet doesn't respond to clicking.
 Restarting the panel with `xfce4-panel --restart` makes the applet clickable again.
 [Source](https://askubuntu.com/questions/891208/restart-xfce-panel-in-xubuntu/891209#891209)

-* qemu qemu-arch-extra virt-manager ebtables dnsmasq bridge-utils edk2-ovmf cockpit cockpit-machines virt-viewer - operating system virtualization.
+* qemu qemu-arch-extra virt-manager ebtables-git nftables dnsmasq bridge-utils edk2-ovmf cockpit cockpit-machines virt-viewer - operating system virtualization.
 Why another hypervisor?
 Because with some kernels, namely `linux-lqx`, I was getting an error message when compiling VirtualBox module into the kernel

         output of '/var/log/pacman.log'